AIFramework/AI_Free/Docs/INFO.md

 ### Acknowledgments:

 * We express our gratitude to Arthur Matsur for help in implementing asynchronous learning and saving checkpoints.
+* We express our gratitude to dplgp for creating a new project logo.
 ---------------------------------------

 * The part of source code of neural networks was taken from this repository.
 It is licensed under the MIT license.